-Now for the connection between data modeling and performance.
+Now for the connection between data modelling and performance.
 Returning to our equation, note that some of the variables are now orange.
-The orange variables are ones that we can affect with data modeling, and you should be happy to note that we can actually affect a lot of these terms with data modeling.
+The orange variables are ones that we can affect with data modelling, and you should be happy to note that we can actually affect a lot of these terms with data modelling.

 The only things we can’t affect out of all these terms is the row merge rate, which we saw earlier is heavily dependent on query server size, and the number of CPUs.
 The two factors that are under Druid’s control are under your control because they’re determined by your budget.

-However, we can affect everything else in this performance equation by optimizing data modeling with Druid.
-There are four major data modeling techniques used to improve performance in Druid: rollup, partitioning, sorting and indexes.
+However, we can affect everything else in this performance equation by optimizing data modelling with Druid.
+There are four major data modelling techniques used to improve performance in Druid: rollup, partitioning, sorting and indexes.

 Depending on the peculiarities of your data, rollup may do absolutely nothing, for example if there’s some combination of dimensions in your data set that’s unique in some way.
 This could happen from unique IDs, or an IoT data set that has only one data point per minute, and you’re grouping on minute and sensor, so there’s nothing really to group there.
 So it’s not going to change anything.
 RollUp could give you nothing or be extremely meaningful, providing a twenty to forty times reduction in data size and commensurate 20 to 40 times increase in performance.